Nexoral/ContainDB/README.md

 - **🧹 Easy Cleanup**: Simple commands to remove containers, images, and volumes
 - **🧠 Smart Detection**: Checks for existing resources to avoid conflicts
 - **🔄 Auto-Rollback**: Automatic cleanup of resources if any errors occur during setup
+- **📦 Docker Compose Export**: Export your database configurations as a docker-compose.yml file that you can run anytime, anywhere

 ## Installation